rekalogika/rekalogika.dev/docs/mapper/03-collection.md

 * The target variable must not be pre-initialized.
 It must be null or uninitialized.
 * The target property must not be using an adder method.
-* Does not support non-integer, non-string keys.
+* Non-integer, non-string keys are not supported.

 If lazy loading is active on the target side, and the source supports lazy loading (like Doctrine `PersistentCollection`), the source will not be hydrated